 Calling in a professional

 If you aren’t comfortable working with heating and cooling systems, it may be in your best interest to contact a professional heating and cooling company.
-At Pivotal Home Solutions, our brands work with a network of trained, experienced, professional and local service providers.
+At Oncourse Home Solutions, our brands work with a network of trained, experienced, professional and local service providers.
 To see if a heating and cooling repair or maintenance plan is available in your area, please visit our website (LINK) and enter your zip code in the search bar at the top of the homepage.
 A list of our brands in your area will appear on the search results page.

 If you’re comfortable working with your air conditioner, you will need a shop vacuum and a medium to large bucket.
 First, locate the condensate drain line on the exterior of your home.
 Once you have found it, attach your shop vacuum to the line and secure it in place with the tape.
 This will help to create an airtight seal.
 Turn the vacuum on and it will suck out whatever may be clogging the line.
 Then, empty the vacuum into the bucket.
 This will help you see what may have been obstructing the exit of condensation from your AC system.